alexandra-mara/docs/docs/guides/steth-integration-guide.md

 Although user-friendly, stETH rebases add a whole level of complexity to integrating stETH into other dApps and protocols.
 When integrating stETH as a token into any dApp, it's highly recommended to store and operate shares rather than stETH public balances directly, because stETH balances change both upon transfers, mints/burns, and rebases, while shares balances can only change upon transfers and mints/burns.

-To figure out the shares balance, `getSharesByPooledEth(uint256)` function can be used.
-It returns the value not affected by future rebases and it can be converted back into stETH by calling `getPooledEthByShares` function.
+To figure out the shares balance, the `getSharesByPooledEth(uint256)` function can be used.
+It returns the value not affected by future rebases and it can be converted back into stETH by calling the `getPooledEthByShares` function.

 > See all available stETH methods [here](https://github.com/lidofinance/docs/blob/main/docs/contracts/lido.md#view-methods).